AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 As you may remember, we have defined some data at the beginning of the article, but there's still no data shown on any of the samples.
 That's because we haven't enabled a pointer yet.

-There are 4 different types of pointers avaliable: needle, knob, bar and marker.
+There are 4 different types of pointers available: needle, knob, bar and marker.
 Knob is a full-circular pointer that is usually used with the needle and designed to look like a tuner of a part of electronics (audio, microwave, oven, etc.), so we don't describe it in here.
 Let's add the second axis and the second value in our dataSet to make some sense out of the rest pointers:

 ```
 //needle